notaryproject/specifications/specs/plugin-extensibility.md

 Notation will invoke plugins as executable, pass parameters using command line arguments, and use standard IO streams to pass request/response payloads.

-### Package a plugin
+### Package and release a plugin

-Plugin publisher SHOULD follow these conventions to package and distribute plugin files:
+Notation supports the installation of a plugin from an `https` URL or from a file in the filesystem.
+To support  the plugin installation and management using `notation plugin` commands, the plugin publisher must adhere to the following conventions:

+* Plugin executable file MUST follow the naming convention `notation-{plugin-name}`.
+On `windows` OS, the file extension `.exe` is REQUIRED.
-* The file formats supported by Notation include `.zip`, `.tar.gz`, and single plugin executable file.
-It is highly recommended to package the single plugin executable file into an archive for installation security and efficiency consideration
+* The plugin distribution format MUST be either .zip, .tar.gz, or a single plugin executable file.
+If the release format is _single plugin executable file_, it is highly recommended to compress it into an archive for installation efficiency consideration.
-* Plugin executable file MUST follow the naming convention `notation-{plugin-name}`
-* Notation supports installing a plugin from an `https` URL or from a file in the filesystem
-* If the archive format is `.zip` or `.tar.gz`, there MUST be one and only one plugin executable file within each archive
+* If the archive format is `.zip` or `.tar.gz`, there MUST be one and only one plugin executable file within each archive.
-* Plugin publisher SHOULD provide SHA256 checksum for each released archive
+* Plugin publisher SHOULD provide SHA256 checksum for each released archive and executable file if they want to enable users to install a plugin from an `https` URL.
-* If the plugin has external dependencies, plugin publisher MUST include them in the archive
-* License file is optional but it's recommended to be included in the archive
+* The plugin archive MAY contain License files.
+Also, it's recommended to include licenses in the archive.
-* To avoid [ZIP bombs](https://en.wikipedia.org/wiki/Zip_bomb), plugin archive file size is limited to less than 256 MiB.
-The sum of the extracted files is also limited to 256 MiB

 For example, an archive of a Notation plugin `helloworld` for Linux AMD64 machine `notation-helloworld_1.0.1_linux_amd64.zip` includes these files:

 ```
-notation-helloworld_1.0.1_linux_amd64
+notation-helloworld_1.0.1_linux_amd64.tar.gz
-├── notation-helloworld (must)
+├── notation-helloworld (required)
 ├── LICENSE (optional)
-└── Dependency file (optional)
+└── Dependencies (optional)
 ```

 ### Plugin lifecycle management